A Guide To Self Assessment

 persons receiving foreign income

-How do I get a self assessment tax return?
+How do I get a self-assessment tax return?

-Do I have to complete the return myself or can I get help?
+Do I have to complete the return myself, or can I get help?

 What are the submission deadlines and penalties?